geraldmc/torch-draft-final_project/README.md

 ii) DataAugmentation.ipynb: this notebook is used for augmenting the training data.
 Augmented training data is saved in "data/train_dataaug" folder.

+iii) Generate_ACGAN_Images.ipynb: this notebook is used to generate ACGAN images and save in "data/test_generated/[class label]" folder.

 <br/>

 <b>DCGAN</b>